 We are delighted to offer this unique 35mm motion picture camera from British manufacturer W. Vinten Ltd. This Vinten Model H camera has been meticulously cleaned, serviced, and returned to working condition.
 The camera comes complete with two 400' magazines, a motor, and three lenses (1ea. - Cooke Speed Panchro 1in [25mm] f2; 1ea. - Cooke Speed Panchro 35mm f2; 1ea. - Cooke Speed Panchro 50mm f2).
+Read more about our process of restoring this fascinating camera on our blog.

 William Charles Vinten was a pioneer of the British motion picture industry.
 His initial experience with movie cameras came in the first decade of the 1900’s when he began working for early industry pioneer and motion picture camera designer, Robert W. Paul.
 Mr. Vinten also worked for Newman & Guardia, a manufacturer of still cameras, as well as film maker, producer, and entrepreneur Charles Urban.
 It was Urban that encouraged Mr. Vinten to strike out on his own in 1910, and gave the newly established W. Vinten company its first order, for 25 Kinemacolor Machines.
 A majority of Mr. Vinten’s initial work was repairing cameras, but he quickly began to design and build his own equipment.
 His first contribution was a film printer, followed by a few projection devices, and then his first motion picture camera.
 Designed in 1911, the Vinten Model A was a hand-cranked wooden box camera design with top-mounted magazines.